zifeishan/capital-crunch/proposal/src/proposal.md

 - Linguistic features: information buried in company descriptions and biography of people.
 - Network topology, e.g. make use of all relations including degree, founder and other investments.
 These feature may be only captured by a factor graph model discussed later.

-## Baseline and Oracle
+## Model

 A naive baseline model would be a random predictor that predict random labels based on some class priors.
+An oracle would be one that knows all existing investments and give correct predictions.

-A better baseline would be training an independent logistic regressor for each individual investor, that takes a feature vector of a start- up and predicts a label.
+Our initial model would be training an independent logistic regressor for each individual investor, that takes a feature vector of a start- up and predicts a label.
 The drawback of this model is that it can hardly utilize investor-based attributes and higher-level knowledge